 How to start with AI for companies

-Spoiler alert: new processes, train your people to innovate, and get your leadership on board
+It's not a tool: it's about new processes, train your people to innovate, and get your leadership on board

 How do we start with AI and maximize value?
 For individuals, there are more than enough guides and how-to's by self-proclaimed AI gurus.
 It's never been easier to learn how to prompt, how to maximize value, and how to fool around.